New Chapter No. 1: The Chance of Love: Promotion

-The Chance of Love was officially announced on March 16, 2018 with the slogan "King of K-Pop is Back!"
+The Chance of Love was officially announced on March 16, 2018, with the slogan "King of K-Pop is Back!"
 A series of teaser videos, directed by Cho Han-jin were revealed between March 18 and March 22, all which included snippets of the tracks from the new album.
 The first video titled "New Chapter Film #T" dropped on March 18 in which Changmin's solo track "Closer" was used as the background music.
 On March 19, the duo appeared in a 30-minute live stream session for VLIVE, where they announced the midnight premiere of the album's second teaser, "New Chapter Film #V", which used "Only for You" as the background track.
 The third teaser #X was revealed on March 21 with a snippet of "Sun & Rain" as the accompanying music.
 The last teaser #Q included the instrumental of "Bounce".
 The teaser videos consisted of footage from the album's photobook.

 On March 23, TVXQ unveiled a teaser video for the single "Love Line" on YouTube.
 A television commercial for the album's lead single "The Chance of Love" started airing on March 24, while a different version premiered on YouTube.
 The music video for "The Chance of Love" was directed by Rigend Film, while "Love Line" was directed by Kim Ji-yong.

 Reception

-Critical
+Critical reception

-Korean music critics provided The Chance of Love with mixed ratings.
-Though the duo's vocal performances were praised, the album itself was said to have lacked cohesion.
-IZM: Neo Music Community noted that the album was a huge deviation from TVXQ's earlier sounds, which focused on hard-hitting SMP vocals and strong beats.
-Nonetheless, K-pop veterans were praised for making efforts in adjusting their style to the ever-changing pop music scene.
+IZM gave The Chance of Love a mixed review; though the duo's vocal performances were praised, the album itself was said to have lacked cohesion.
+The publication noted that the album was a deviation from TVXQ's earlier sounds, which focused on hard-hitting SMP vocals and strong beats.
+Nonetheless, the group received praise for making efforts in adjusting their style to the ever-changing pop music scene.

-Chart performance
+Commercial performance

 On the first day of release, the album debuted at number one on South Korea's digital charts.

-In doing so, it became TVXQ's lowest-selling record in South Korea.
-In Japan, The Chance of Love debuted at number seven on the Oricon Albums Chart, making it the duo's lowest-charting Korean album on the chart.
+In Japan, The Chance of Love debuted at number seven on the Oricon Albums Chart.